MartincoitNetworks/SCIONWorkshop/README.md

 scion showpaths 19-ffaa:0:1303
 ```

-You should just see the one path since there's just a single connection from your host to the upstream Attachment Point.
+*Why is there only one path back to 19-ffaa:0:1303?* Hint: How many attachment links does your host have to the upstream AS?

 Let's do a more complicated path.
 19-ffaa:0:1301 is just a single hop from the upstream AP but has some additional paths with more hops.

+Before you run the command, think for a moment how many paths there might be from your AS to ffaa:0:1301 (Magdelburg Core).
+Take a look at the SCIONLab topology  https://www.scionlab.org/topology.png and trace out all the paths between your from your AS AP (ffaa:0:1303) to ffaa:0:1303. *Not all the paths may be within your ISD.
+There may be paths that go via other ISDs*

 ```
 scion showpaths 19-ffaa:0:1301
 ```

-Pull up the SCIONLab topology https://www.scionlab.org/topology.png and trace out all the paths that are displayed.
+*How many paths where there?* Why are there paths through ISD 17 (Switzerland)?

+*Why would you utilize an alternate path?* What reasons might there be to utilize an alternate path?
+Failover?
+Latency?
+Bandwidth?
+Regulatory?

 Feel free to run "scion showpaths" to other networks further away.
+18-ffaa:0:1201 (Carnegie Mellon University, North America) is a good choice.

 ### Traceroute